Climate and Average Weather Year Round in Columbus Ohio, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Columbus is June, with an average of 11.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 41% on May 28.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Columbus experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Columbus.
-The most rain falls during the 31 days centered around May 24, with an average total accumulation of 3.5 inches.
+The month with the most rain in Columbus is May, with an average rainfall of 3.5 inches.

-The least rain falls around February 6, with an average total accumulation of 1.5 inches.
+The month with the least rain in Columbus is February, with an average rainfall of 1.5 inches.

-The snowy period of the year lasts for 3.5 months, from December 4 to March 21, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 12, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.6 months, from December 3 to March 22, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Columbus is February, with an average snowfall of 2.9 inches.

-The snowless period of the year lasts for 8.5 months, from March 21 to December 4.
-The least snow falls around July 27, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 8.4 months, from March 22 to December 3.
+The least snow falls around July 27, with an average total accumulation of 0.0 inches.